Value4AI/Awesome-LLM-in-Social-Science/README.md

   Keywords: generative agents, sandbox environment, natural language communication, emergent social behaviors, Smallville

   TL;DR: This paper introduces generative agents and their architecture for memory storage, reflection, retrieval, etc. The agents produce believable individual and emergent social behaviors in an interactive sandbox environment.

+- **Using Large Language Models to Simulate Multiple Humans and Replicate Human Subject Studies**, 2023, [[paper]](https://proceedings.mlr.press/v202/aher23a.html), [[code]](https://github.com/GatiAher/Using-Large-Language-Models-to-Replicate-Human-Subject-Studies).

+  TL;DR: This paper presents a methodology for simulating Turing Experiments (TEs) and applies it to replicate well-established findings from economic, psycholinguistic, and social psychology experiments.
+The results show that larger language models provide more faithful simulations, except for a "hyper-accuracy distortion" (being unhumanly accurate) present in some recent models.

+- **Large Language Models as Simulated Economic Agents: What Can We Learn from Homo Silicus?**, 2023 [[paper]](https://www.nber.org/papers/w31122), [[code]](https://github.com/johnjosephhorton/homo_silicus).

+  TL;DR: LLMs can be used like economists use homo economicus.
+Experiments using LLMs show qualitatively similar results to the original economic research.
+It is promising to use LLM to search for novel social science insights to test in the real world.

 - **$S^3$: Social-network Simulation System with Large Language Model-Empowered Agents**, 2023, [[paper]](https://arxiv.org/abs/2307.14984).